-No matter how you identify, Gendered Intelligence's trans youth groups are open to all young trans people aged between 11 & 25 in the UK - whether you're brand new to identifying as trans, still questioning your identity, or if you consider yourself to be post-transition or as having a trans history.
+No matter how you identify, Gendered Intelligence's trans youth groups are open to all young trans people - whether you're brand new to identifying as trans, still questioning your identity, or if you consider yourself to be post-transition or as having a trans history.
 We strive to be fully inclusive of individuals who identify as non-binary / other, as well as male or female.

 "I love GI sessions!
 They're actually what I look forward to most a lot of weeks." - Trans guy

 "Going to GI has given me the ability to be my self and have more confidence in my life." - Trans woman

 "It's really helpful to have somewhere regular to go that focuses on gender-related topics.
 It's a great source of information, advice, support and an opportunity to find and be who you are." - Trans person

 There is no fee to access our youth group, and we reimburse travel for at least £7 per person at every session.

 At the youth groups you can:

 - Meet other young transgender, transsexual or gender questioning people, socialise, make friends and get some support

 - Find out information about coming out / disclosing, transitioning, your rights as a trans teenager or young adult, how to negotiate life post-transition, and more